 Personal debt has reached the highest levels ever – a staggering £217 billion.
 One in four people in the UK are now affected.

 There’s a whole industry that preys on some of the UK’s poorest families, charging sky-high interest rates that pull people into a debt trap.

 We’re pushing the government to end rip-off lending by capping interest and charges for loans, credit cards, overdrafts and doorstep lending.
 We’re calling for an urgent inquiry into why so little action has been taken so far.

 How can I get involved?

-3. Tell us how debt has impacted your life.
-The government has to see the true impact of the debt crisis.
+3. Tell us how debt has affected your life.
+The Government has to see the true impact of the debt crisis.
 Let us know how debt has affected you and we’ll send your story (anonymously) together with thousands of others so they can see the true extent of the debt crisis.
 Millions of us are facing debt, but together we can change the rules and end the debt trap.

 4. Write to your local newspaper or your Parliamentary candidates.